TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 disableHrefLang
 ---------------

+.. container:: table-row

+   Property
-..  confval:: disableHrefLang
+         disableHrefLang

-    :name: config-disableHrefLang
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          When the system extension SEO is installed, hreflang tags are generated automatically in multi-language setups.
 By settings this option to true the rendering of those tags will be skipped.

 ..  index:: config; disablePrefixComment
 ..  _setup-config-disableprefixcomment: